apify/llama-hub/loader_hub/apify/call_actor/README.md

-# Apify Dataset Loader
+# Apify Actor Run Loader

 Apify is a cloud platform for web scraping and data extraction, which provides an [ecosystem](https://apify.com/store) of more than a thousand ready-made apps called *Actors* for various scraping, crawling, and extraction use cases.

-This loader runs Apify actor and when it is finished loads it's data.
+This loader runs Apify actor and when it is finished loads it's results.

 ## Usage

-Here's an example usage of the ApifyActor.
+Here's an example usage:

 ```python
 from llama_index import download_loader